esimov/legoizer/README.md

 # legoizer

-**Legoizer** is a simple tool to generate lego-like images taking as input the original image and converting it to lego bricks.
-This process consists in two steps:
+**Legoizer** is a simple tool to generate lego-like images taking as input an image and converting it to lego bricks.
+This process consists of two steps:
 1. The image is converted to it's quantified representation to reduce the number of colors.
 2. The bricks are generated based on the curently processed cell color compared to it's neighboring cells average color.